EducationalTestingService/rsmtool/doc/usage_rsmcompare.rst

 ``rsmcompare`` - Compare scoring models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-RSMTool provides the ``rsmcompare`` command-line utility to compare two models and to generate a report with a comparison.
-This can be useful in scenarios where the user wants to compare the changes in model performance after adding a new feature.
-To use ``rsmcompare`` the user must first run two experiments using ``rsmtool`` or ``rsmeval``. ``rsmcompare`` can then be used to compare the outputs of these two experiments.
+RSMTool provides the ``rsmcompare`` command-line utility to compare two models and to generate a comparison report.
+This can be useful in many scenarios, e.g., say the user wants to compare the changes in model performance after adding a new feature into the model.
+To use ``rsmcompare``, the user must first run two experiments using either :ref:`rsmtool <usage_rsmtool>` or :ref:`rsmeval <usage_rsmeval>`. ``rsmcompare`` can then be used to compare the outputs of these two experiments to each other.

 .. note::

     Currently ``rsmcompare`` takes the outputs of the analyses generated during the original experiments and creates comparison tables.
-These comparison tables were designed to compare a baseline model with the model which includes new feature.
-While the tool can be used to evaluate other changes, the researcher needs to make a judgement whether a given comparison is meanigful for their experiments.
+These comparison tables were designed with a specific comparison scenario in mind: comparing a baseline model with a model which includes new feature(s).
+The tool can certianly be used for other comparison scenarios if the researcher feels that the generated comparison output is appropriate.

-The ``rsmcompare`` can be used to compare two ``rsmtool`` experiments as well as two ``rsmeval`` evaluations or an ``rsmtool`` evaluation with an ``rsmeval`` evaluation.
+``rsmcompare`` can be used to compare:

+1. Two ``rsmtool`` experiments, or
+2. Two ``rsmeval`` experiments, or
+3. An ``rsmtool`` experiment with an ``rsmeval`` experiment (in this case, only the evaluation analyses will be compared).

 .. note::

-    We strongly recommend that the original experiments and the comparison are done using the same version of the tool.
+    It is strongly recommend that the original experiments as well as the comparison experiment are all done using the same version of RSMTool.

 Input
 """""